Acinonyx - Next-generation interactive graphics

 Known Issues

 Acinonyx is currently under very active development, so a lot is planned for the future, but some things may not work yet.
-Before you get frustrated, please wait until the CRAN release unless you're willing to get dirty and test-drive the bleeding edge.
-Again, things are still rough, so expect blowups.
-Ok, here's the deal:
+Here is the list of known issues:

 • Some basic plots are missing (boxplot, mosaic plots).
 Yes, we'll add them.

-• When using Acinonyx graphics device, line parameters (lty, lmitre, ljoin) are ignored.
+• When using Acinonyx R graphics device, line parameters (lty, lmitre, ljoin) are ignored.